konstantinfarrell/hotrc/README.md

-# Hotrc
+# hotrc

-Hotrc is a nice little script that lets you add an alias to your .bashrc file.
+hotrc is a nice little script that lets you add or remove an alias to/from your `.bashrc` file.

 ## Run